fl2ma/docs-csv-importer/docs/errors/freq_questions.md

 ## My connection times out, even though the IP addresses are correct

 This applies to Docker.
 Make sure that both containers [are on the same network](https://old.reddit.com/r/FireflyIII/comments/fuur8o/csvimporter_connection_timeout/).
+Remember that Firefly III runs on port 8080.

 Please open a ticket [on GitHub](https://github.com/firefly-iii/firefly-iii/).